kaishen-wang/kaishen-wang.github.io/_pages/about.md

 Email: kaishen[at]umd[dot]edu

+## Industry Experience
+Mar.
+2025 – Aug.
+2025   Quantitative Research Intern, Jasper Capital

 ## News
 - Feb.
 2026: One paper accetped by CVPR 2026.
 - Jan.
 2026: One paper accepted by EACL 2026.
 - Nov.
 2025: One paper accepted by AAAI 2026.
 - Aug.
 2025: Started for pursing my PhD at CS@UMD.
-- Aug.
-2025: Finished my internship at Jasper Capital.
 - June 2025: Graduated from Sichuan University.
 - May  2025: One paper accepted by ICML 2025.
-- Mar.
-2025: Started my internship at Jasper Capital as a quantitative research intern.
 - Jan.
 2025: One paper accepted by ICLR 2025.
 - Apr.
 2024: One paper accepted by IJCAI 2024.